5 Spooky Problems, That Scare the IT Department

 Now you might think of IT support staff as logical, rational beings.
 But truth be told, we’re all quite superstitious.
 While the celebration of Halloween has slowly been on the rise in Melbourne, we’ve always been concerned about the occult side of computers.

-So with the Spooky Season upon us, I thought I would run you through the 5 biggest occult related fears IT support staff have, and a few of our recommended solutions.
+So with the Spooky Season upon us, I thought I would run you through the five biggest occult-related fears IT support staff have and a few of our recommended solutions.

 1 – Cobwebs